-This Application Note describes how to use the User Datagram Protocol (UDP) to exchange data, typically less than 1500 bytes, between a eZ80F91 web server and a PC client.
-The eZ80F91 web server is Zilog's eZ80F91 microcontrollers unit (MCU) that executes the Zilog TCP/IP stack (ZTP), which supports the UDP protocol.
-The Application Note describes a client-side implementation that sends a input, and a server-side implementation that receives the client request and sends an appropriate response.
+This application note describes how to use the User Datagram Protocol (UDP) to exchange data, typically less than 1500 bytes, between Zilog's eZ80F91 webserver and a PC client.
+The eZ80F91 web server is Zilog's eZ80F91 MCU that executes the Zilog TCP/IP stack (ZTP), which supports the UDP protocol.
+This application note describes a client-side implementation that sends a user input, and a server-side implementation that receives the client request and sends an appropriate response.

-Note: The source code for this Application Note is contained in the AN0179-SC01.zip file, available on the www.zilog.com.
+The source code file associated with this application note, AN0210-SC01.zip, is available for download at www.zilog.com.